 - Psychotherapy or counseling

-- Diet supplementation may be helpful, including:
+- Dietary supplements may be helpful, such as:

 - Calcium